More on Life Insurance

 If you meet the rider’s requirements, the benefit paid out to cover the cost of your assisted medical care is taken from your policy’s death benefit and leaves your beneficiaries without any financial support when you die.

 The best way to ensure you have the proper financial support in place for any assisted living costs is by purchasing a standalone long term care insurance policy.

-Long term care insurance provides the same protections as a long term care rider but ensures that you’re not detracting from the death benefit.
-One of the downsides of a long term care insurance policy is that it gets more expensive as you age to the point of being prohibitively expensive.
+Long term care insurance provides the same protections as a long term care rider without detracting from the death benefit.
+One of the downsides of a long term care insurance policy is that its cost increases as you age to the point of being prohibitively expensive.
 It’s important to lock down a policy as early as possible to get affordable rates.